Colgates/TwitterWorkerBot/README.md

 ##ToDos:
 1.Implement a scheduler, for now you can fetch new tweets manually, by /gettweets command.
 2.Although the bot makes requests to twitter for each user in the list in between and then posts messages at a rate of one message per second, it still throws an error: Too many requests.
 Trying to figure it out

+#Important:
+If you decide to deploy your PostgreSQL on render.com and getting an error like:
+"[Code: "28000", Message: "SSL/TLS required", Localized Severity: "FATAL"])))"
+Solution:
+- add to your DB_URL '?ssl=true'